Know Before You Go

 - Toiletries, medicine

 - A power adapter – a staff favorite is the “Targus World Power Travel Adapter” ($20, Amazon.com)

 Respect the Culture: Modest dress is expected and sometimes required in regions of the world like United Arab Emirates, or the temples of Thailand.
 Bring at least one long pair of pants or skirt, and layers to cover your shoulders when you’re in more sacred places.

-Hot Temps and Game Drives: In South Africa, weather ranges from 75-80 degrees (F) in June-September; Loose-fitting, breathable layers are best for this climate.
+Hot Temps and Game Drives: In Kenya, weather ranges from 75-80 degrees (F) in June-September; Loose-fitting, breathable layers are best for this climate.
 This season is also the best time for animal-spotting, and we recommend muted colors as bright clothing may scare animals away!

 Check your online account 30 days prior to departure for your flight itinerary and confirmation number.
 You can check in to your flight 24 hours prior to departure.
 If you prefer to check in at the airport, plan to arrive 2.5 – 3 hours before departure.

 - If your flight is canceled or delayed: Don’t worry!
 We design the first day of tour as an arrival day in case of flight delays or cancellations.
 Work with the airline to get rebooked on the next available flight, then let your Tour Director know your new arrival time

 - If you slept in and missed your flight: You should still talk to the airline and see if they can get you on the next available option.
 Tears may help in this case…

 Internal Flights: This trip contains multiple internal flights, including three overnight flights.
 Your Tour Director has all the ticketing information for these flights, but please keep track of your travel documents (passport, visas) throughout the trip as you’ll need your passport for every flight